 The 4-day, 48km one-way hike wanders along the south east tip of Tasmania in the Tasman National Park, following the highest sea cliffs in the southern hemisphere with mind-blowing views of Cape Pillar, Cape Hauy and Cape Raoul.

-Listed as one of the Great Walks of Australia, the track first opened in 2015 and is managed by the Tasmania Parks and Wildlife Service.
+Listed as one of the Great Walks of Australia, the Three Capes Track first opened in 2015 and is managed by the Tasmania Parks and Wildlife Service.

 $25 million was spent on developing and upgrading the existing network of trails, and constructing three world-class huts for walkers to stay in.

-The upgrades have now created an exclusive experience, with limited walker numbers allowed on the track each day and allowing the trail to be more accessible to all levels of hiker, with a luxury twist.
+The upgrades have now created an exclusive experience, with limited walker numbers allowed on Three Capes Track each day and allowing the trail to be more accessible to all levels of hiker, with a luxury twist.

 It is expensive, but there’s a reason why.